MicrosoftDocs/learn/learn-pr/wwl-sci/incident-management-sentinel/includes/1-introduction.md

 Imagine that you're a security engineer for Contoso, Ltd., a midsize financial services company in London with a New York branch office.
+Contoso uses Microsoft Defender for Cloud as threat protection for resources that run on Azure and on-premises.
+The company also monitors and protects other non-Microsoft assets.

 Contoso uses the following Microsoft security management products:

 - Microsoft 365
 - Azure Active Directory (Azure AD)